milosveljkovic1992/zak/README.md

 ### `npm run check-format`

-Runs `prettier --check` script and checks all files that are not included in .prettierignore if the code is formatted according to styles set in .prettierrc.json.
+Runs `prettier --check .` script and checks all files that are not included in .prettierignore if the code is formatted according to styles set in .prettierrc.json.

 ### `npm run check-lint`

-Runs the eslint check to see if code adheres to rules set in .eslintrc.json.
+Runs the ESLint check to see if code adheres to rules set in .eslintrc.json.

 ### `npm run check-types`